 Rather than using gears, a CVT has an infinite ratio between wheel speed and engine speed.
 This means it can give seamless acceleration without the ‘shift shock’ when changing gears, no frequent gear changing on hills and better fuel efficiency.
 And did we mention the smoother driving experience?

 Refers to the group of components that allow the car to release its full power.
 This includes the engine, transmission, drive shafts and drive wheels.

 This is the amount you must pay towards any claim you make.
 Car insurance excesses are made up of voluntary excess, where you choose the amount, and compulsory excess that is set by your insurer.
-If you’re under 25 or an inexperienced driver, you’ll have to pay higher compulsory excess.

 The voluntary excess you set may affect your premium.
 For example, if you choose a lower excess your premium could go up, and if you choose a higher excess your premium may go down.
 Keep in mind; if you choose a higher voluntary excess to lower your premium, you’d have to pay this out if you’re involved in a claim for which you’re at fault.

 + Voluntary excess

 = Total excess you’d pay in the event of a claim